rawb0t/slp-dapps/README.md

     Initial issuance type: fixed OR flexible supply
 ```

-2. After a d-app specification is accecpted, registry owners may issue d-app owners a child NFT from any of their registry groups in the following form:
+2. After a d-app specification is accepted, registry owners may issue d-app owners a child NFT from any of their registry groups in the following form:
 ```
     ticker: (empty)
     name: '<dapp URL>'